Getting Started with CodeMantis

 Once a project is open, the chat panel is front and center.
 Type a message describing what you want to build or change — for example:

-Add a login page with email and password fieldsClaude Code will analyze your project, propose changes, and ask for approval before modifying any files.
+Add a login page with email and password fieldsYour active agent will analyze your project, propose changes, and ask for approval before modifying any files.

 Session Modes at a Glance